/

 No reinforcement.
 Traditional platforms treat learning as a one-time event.
 You complete a course.
 It disappears from your to-do list.
 Two weeks later, the information has faded.
 There is no mechanism to bring it back.
 (This is the forgetting curve at work.)

-The result: organizations pay for an LMS, HR teams spend weeks loading content, and actual knowledge transfer remains low.
+Organizations end up paying for an LMS, HR teams spend weeks loading content, and actual knowledge transfer stays low.

 What Slack-first learning looks like

-Using Slack as your learning layer does not mean dumping PDFs into channels.
-It means delivering structured training content, knowledge checks, and reinforcement directly inside the tool people already have open all day.
+Using Slack as your learning layer doesn't mean dumping PDFs into channels.
+It means delivering structured training, knowledge checks, and reinforcement directly inside the tool people already have open all day.

 A Slack-first approach to learning typically includes: